Habib Al Sayegh

 Habib Yousef Abdullah Al Sayegh (Arabic: حبيب الصايغ) (February 8, 1955 – August 20, 2019) was an Emirati poet and writer.
 He was born in Abu Dhabi and obtained his Bachelor’s degree in Philosophy in 1977, as well as a Master’s degree in Comparative Linguistics and Translation in 1998 from the University of London.
 He worked in the fields of media and culture, as he was the Editor-in-Chief of Al Khaleej Newspaper.
 He was the Chair of the Board of Directors of the Emirates Writers Union, and the first Khaliji to become Secretary-General of the Arab Writers Union.

 Al Sayegh had had a daily column in Al Khaleej newspaper, and he published his works at an early age.
 He participated in many Arab and international conferences and seminars.
 He produced ten poetry collections, and his poems have been translated to English, French, German, Italian, Spanish and Chinese.
 Al Sayegh died on August 20, 2019, and at the age of 64.

+In recognition of Al Sayegh’s role in journalism and literature, the Board of Directors of the UAE Association of Journalists named the Library of the Association’s headquarters in Dubai after him.